-and the parameter vector \(\theta = (a^{(1)}, a^{(2)}, \dots, a^{(L)}) \in \mathbb{R}^{n_{\mathrm{deep}}}\) comprises all coefficients.
-This approach generalizes the framework introduced by Jarlebring et al.~\cite{Jar}, where the computational graph formalism is used to represent and differentiate matrix functions.
-Here, we specialize it to nonlinear polynomial approximants over one-dimensional input, optimizing over the coefficient vector \(\theta\) to minimize the weighted least-squares loss
+where $d_\ell = m_\ell - 1$ is the degree of layer $\ell$ and $m_\ell$ its width; this is the count used to match budgets against classical baselines.
+The construction generalizes the computational-graph framework of Jarlebring et al.~\cite{Jar} from matrix functions to nonlinear polynomial approximants over one-dimensional input, optimizing $\theta$ to minimize the weighted least-squares loss

 where \(\{x_i\}_{i=1}^N \subset [a,b]\) is a uniform sampling grid and \(\Delta x = (b - a)/N\) is the quadrature weight.
 The loss is minimized using gradient-based optimization, and gradients \(\nabla_\theta L\) are computed efficiently by automatic differentiation through the computational graph.